brouse12/pagerank/README.md

 # Build and Execution Steps

-1. Create an /input directory containing a test file with input data
+1. Create an /input directory containing a test file with input data (MapReduce program only - use GraphGenerator class)
 2. Use the Makefile provided in each project directory (modifying variables as needed):

 * Local standalone version: